 - Incorporate the resources into class curriculum and lesson plans.

-- Form student teams sized one to six, and collaborate with them to develop their idea and build their concept in the PowerPoint submission template.
+- Form student teams sized two (2) to six (6) students for the AI for Good category and teams of two (2) to forty (40) for the Tech for Good category and collaborate with them to develop their idea and build their concept in the PowerPoint submission template.
 Have student teams create a video illustrating their idea.